 Relief For Dry Mouth During Pregnancy

 During pregnancy, it is more important than ever to keep up good oral care habits.
-Dry mouth is a potential problem, but there are other pregnancy-specific oral health issues to watch out for, like pregnancy gingivitis and pregnancy granuloma (growth at gumline that occurs in 2 to 10% of pregnant women).
-It is so important to brush twice a day with a fluoride toothpaste and floss at least once a day for optimal oral health.
+Dry mouth is a potential problem, but there are other pregnancy-specific oral health issues to watch out for.
+You may experience conditions like pregnancy gingivitis and “pregnancy tumors,” which are non-cancerous overgrowths of tissue on the gum.
+That’s why it’s vital to maintain good oral health habits during pregnancy, which means brushing twice daily with fluoride toothpaste and cleaning between your teeth daily with floss, water flossers, or another interdental cleaning device.

-Make eating a healthy diet a priority, not just for a healthy pregnancy, but also to keep your mouth in good shape.
-Foods like green leafy vegetables, carrots, nuts and milk will help to keep your teeth and gums in great condition, thanks to the fact that they contain calcium, vitamin A and vitamin C. Eating less sugary foods can also promote a healthier smile, because sugary and starchy foods make your mouth a friendly environment for bacteria, leading to acid attacks on your tooth enamel.
+A baby’s teeth start to develop between the third and sixth months of pregnancy—so it’s crucial not only to make healthy diet decisions for your oral health but your baby’s, too.
+Foods like green leafy vegetables, carrots, nuts, and milk will help to keep your teeth and gums in excellent condition, thanks to the fact that they contain calcium, vitamin A and vitamin C. Eating less sugary foods can also promote a healthier smile because sugary and starchy foods make your mouth a friendly environment for bacteria, leading to acid attacks on your tooth enamel.
 Also, be sure to see your dentist at least once while you are pregnant.
-As the first and third trimesters are not recommended for professional cleanings, the second trimester is the best time to see your dentist and consider a professional cleaning appointment.
+As medical professionals do not recommend getting professional cleanings during the first and third trimesters, the second trimester is the best time to see your dental professional and consider a cleaning appointment.